realrate/Causing/README.md

 Biases are estimated for each endogenous variable.
 Estimation is done at the point of average effects implied by the specified model.
-That is, possible model misspecifications are captured by a single bias, one at at time.
+That is, possible model misspecifications are captured by a single bias, one at time.
 Biases therefore are just one simple way to detect wrong modeling assumptions.

 Variable | Bias value | Bias t-value